 From there we took a deep ascent and the specks of snow increased to mounds and trails.
 The Dauladhar range of Himalayas started resembling black forest cake and there came the board of view of ManiMahesh Kailash Peak, also known as Chamba Kailash (One of the five abodes of Lord Shiva according to Hindu mythology).
 It was engulfed by the clouds while going but we got a crystal view while returning back.

-We reached the entrance of Kalatop – Khajjiar reserve.
+We reached the entrance of the Kalatop – Khajjiar reserve.
 It was snowing inside and was dark.
 Roads were completely covered in white except the tire marks.
-There were no vehicle and people.
-The whole scene looked scary for driving but Tashi wanted to drive .
+There were no vehicles and people.
+The whole scene looked scary for driving but Tashi wanted to drive.
 5 Kilometers distance felt like 50 kilometers here, as we were driving at speed of 10.
 The car was slipping, and there was no parapet.
-Literally my heart was pounding and in next few minutes’ taxi crossed us giving assurance to go ahead.
+Literally my heart was pounding and in the next few minutes’ taxi crossed us giving assurance to go ahead.
 We followed them, kept moving, and there we saw the first view of meadows.

 Note: Khajjiar is a part of Kalatop – Khajjiar wildlife sanctuary

 OMG!
-Is this for real.
+Is this for real?
 It was a dreamy winter wonderland, with Dhauladhars on one side and pine forests on other.
-Road was not visible except the Tyre marks.
+The road was not visible except the Tyre marks.
 Clouds were floating in the snowy meadows.
 There was silence all around, and looked shops, restaurants all were closed due to bad weather.

 Hotel Devdar, Khajjiar

-We left our vehicle in between the road, and climbed the stairs to check whether the hotel is operational or not.
-Manager came out and our fear came true.
-There was No water, No electricity from past 7 days and it was too cold.
+We left our vehicle in between the road and climbed the stairs to check whether the hotel is operational or not.
+The manager came out and our fear came true.
+There was No water, No electricity from the past 7 days and it was too cold.
 Met Department had forecasted overnight snow and the roads might get closed for several days.
 Hotel Manager narrated this and asked us to stroll and play in the snow for an hour and go back to their Chamba guest house in the evening.

 But “we were we”.
 We reversed the talks by saying that, we don’t need electricity, we just need a bucket of hot water and give us the same food you will cook for yourself.
 We will be more than happy.
 He got convinced and allowed us to stay.

 Honestly, it was one of the best decisions we took.
-If one moment the snow meadows were covered with moving clouds, other moment we could see the saucer shaped lake in between the Devdar forest with a backdrop of white Himalayas.
+If one moment the snow meadows were covered with moving clouds, another moment we could see the saucer-shaped Khajjair lake in between the Devdar forest with a backdrop of white Himalayas.

 After having tea at hotel, we left for a quick walk.
 It was serene and magical beyond words.
 White powder was all we could see around.
 There we saw leading stairs to reach the Khajjiar meadows and we took them at once.

-Our feet were sinking in the snow and looked only few tourists had set their foot on it.
-Lake was completely frozen from one end and other side looked semi frozen.
-We wanted to walk along the circular meadow and visit Khajjinag temple but it didn’t look like a perfect time.
+Our feet were sinking in the snow and looked only a few tourists had set their foot on it.
+Lake was completely frozen from one end and the other side looked semi-frozen.
+We wanted to walk along the circular meadow and visit the Khajjinag temple but it didn’t look like a perfect time.
 So, we retired back to our hotel early.